Swiss-Polar-Institute/data-management-guidance/content/backing_up_data.md

 #### Checksums

- [Checksums](https://en.wikipedia.org/wiki/Checksum) are like a fingerprint of a file: if its content changes in any way, then its checksum also changes.
-Comparing checksums of the original files and the backed-up files is one method to verify the backed-up files are as expected.
+ A [Checksums](https://en.wikipedia.org/wiki/Checksum) is like a fingerprint of a file: if its content changes in any way, then its checksum also changes.
+Comparing checksums of the original and backed-up files is one method to verify the backed-up files are as expected.

 [md5sum](https://en.wikipedia.org/wiki/Md5sum) and [sha1sum](https://en.wikipedia.org/wiki/Sha1sum) are two examples of computer programs that compute checksums of files and would be suitable for this purpose.